What Can Advertisers Do About Misinformation and Hate Speech on Social Media? - Basis Technologies

 This marked the beginning of the public’s understanding of “fake news” and its circulation on social media.
 Fast-forward to 2022, and Meta, Twitter (now X), TikTok, and YouTube were under investigation by the US Senate Homeland Security Committee, which found that the social media companies’ business models amplified “dangerous and radicalizing extremist content, including white supremacist and anti-government content.”

 Around the same time, a NewsGuard investigation explored the dissemination of misinformation on TikTok.
 Researchers found that when they searched keywords related to important news topics such as COVID-19 and Russia’s invasion of Ukraine, almost 20% of the search results contained misinformation.
-This is especially worrisome in 2024, given that about four in 10 young adults in the US say they regularly get their news from TikTok.
+This is especially worrisome today, given that about four in 10 young adults in the US say they regularly get their news from TikTok.

 While the amount of misinformation on social media was alarming back in 2022, it’s only grown more so in the years since as generative AI has risen in prominence.
-Today, genAI tools equip users with the ability to quickly create convincing fake photos, videos, and audio clips—tasks that, just a few years ago, would have taken entire teams of people as well as time, technical skill, and money.
+Today, generative AI tools equip users with the ability to quickly create convincing fake photos, videos, and audio clips—tasks that, just a few years ago, would have taken entire teams of people as well as time, technical skill, and money.
 Now, over half of consumers are worried that AI will escalate political mis- and disinformation, and 64% of US consumers feel that those types of content are most widespread on social media.

 Beyond the many political and ethical concerns these problems raise, advertisers must understand the spread of hate speech and mis- and disinformation on social media because of the significant brand safety threats it poses.
 And because social platforms are entrusted with advertisers’ dollars—indeed, those dollars make up their biggest source of revenue—advertisers are likely interested in how these companies are working to protect them from emerging threats.